bacionejs/battito/README.md

 ---

 Optional
-- There are 8 default instruments, but you can also:
+- There are 8 default instruments (presets), but you can also:
   - select a track and configure the **synth**
   - or import existing Sonant compatible songs which have instruments that you like and when prompted after pasting into the **textarea**, answer yes to import only instruments
-- To clear everything, delete the text in the textarea, which will then automatically refresh with the volume set and the octave set, but nothing else.
+- To clear everything, delete the text in the textarea, which will then automatically refresh with the volume/octave set, but nothing else.
 To produce a sound, you need to select a track and at least select one of the envelope settings: `ea`, `es`, `er`.
 - To save your work for future use, copy the textarea to a separate text editor.
+- Normally, you use the JSON output with a `player`, but you can also export to .wav by long-press on the wave visualizer.
+It will export whatever is selected, tracks/phrases or whole song.
+- Although, not recommended, the textarea can be edited.
+Changes are live.

 ---

-Example songs
+Usage
+- For an example of music in a game, see [Bike](https://github.com/bacionejs/bike).

+---

+</details><details><summary>Songs</summary>

 You can paste these songs into the **textarea**.